perfalcon/RoboND-PickPlace/writeup_template.md

 Followed a step by step approach to build this project.
 Initially created symbols and labelling the Kuka arm with joints, links, distances and etc.
 Then created the DH Transformation matrix and using the FK, created the individual transformation matrix with symbols then subsituted the DH parameters

 Calculated the rotation matrices and then the end-effector (wrist center) position and orientation from the  request.

 Using the IK calculated the joint angles.

 Need to improve the accuracy of picking and placing more items.
+Need to improve the efficiency and modularity of the code by moving some functionality out of the for loop.

 Please refer to the attached code in :  IK_server.py.